rwmingis/InterruptButton/README.md

 # InterruptButton for ESP32 (Arduino / ESP IDF)
-This is highly responsive interrupt based button event library for the ESP32 suitable in the Arduino framework as well as the ESP IDF framework.
+This is highly responsive and simple to use interrupt-based button event library for the ESP32 suitable in the Arduino framework as well as the ESP IDF framework.
 It uses the 'onChange' interrupt (rising or falling) for a given pin and the ESP high precision timer to carry the necessary pin-polling to facilitate a simple, but reliable debouncing and timing routines.
-Once de-bounced, actions bound to certain button events including 'Key Down', 'Key Up', 'Key Press', 'Long Key Press', 'Auto-Repeat Press', and 'Double-clicks' are available to bind your own functions to.
+Once de-bounced, actions bound to certain button events including 'Key Down', 'Key Up', 'Key Press', 'Long Key Press', 'Auto-Repeat Press', and 'Double-Clicks' are available to bind your own functions to.

-How the bound functions are executed depends on the mode you have set the library to: 'Mode_Asynchronous' (actioned immediately), 'Mode_Synchronous' (actioned in main loop hook and limited to main loop frequency), or 'Mode_Hybrid' where 'Key Up' and 'Key Down' are Asynchronous and the remainder of events are executed Synchronously.
+How the bound functions are executed depends on the mode you have set the library to: 'Mode_Asynchronous' (actioned immediately), 'Mode_Synchronous' (actioned in main loop), or 'Mode_Hybrid' where 'Key Up' and 'Key Down' are Asynchronous and the remainder of events are executed Synchronously.

 This makes employing extended button functions VERY.
 EASY.
 TO.
 DO.
 Only the first 2 lines below are required to get it going:

 ```
-  // Global variable
+  // ----- Global variable --------
   InterruptButton button1(32, LOW);                                              // Monitor pin 35, LOW when pressed

-  // Setup Function
+  // ----- setup() function -------
   button1.bind(InterruptButton::Event_KeyPress, &menu0Button1keyPress);          // Bind a predefined function to the event

+  // Alternatively you may bind a lambda function directy which saves having to define it elsewhere
-  button1.bind(InterruptButton::Event_DoubleClick, [](){ /* do stuff here */ }); // You can bind a predefined function like before or
+  button1.bind(InterruptButton::Event_DoubleClick, [](){ /* do stuff here */ });
-                                                                                 // you can use LAMBDA functions
-                                                                                 // (functions with no name)

   // ------------------------------------------------------------------------------------------------------
   // If you have selected Mode_Synchronous, then you'll need to action the event in the main loops as below
   // ------------------------------------------------------------------------------------------------------

-  // Main Loop
+  // ----- Main loop() function ----
   button1.processSyncEvents();                                                   // Only required if using sync events
 ```